sundropgold/Bamazon/README.md

 # Bamazon
+## Amazon but magical!
+BAM

+### Summary
-The magical version of Amazon.
-Commands availalble depend on whether the user is a customer, manager, or supervisor.
+The magical CLI app version of Amazon.
+The commands availalble depend on whether the user is a customer, manager, or supervisor.
+Browse around and bring home the perfect magical item!

+### Features
+* MySQL Database
+* Inquirer
+* Node.js

+### Demo

-## bamazonCustomer.js
+#### bamazonCustomer.js
 1) After creation of the Bamazon database and products table, this is what the products table looks like.

 ![initial products table](images/screenshot_start.png)